 Note — “The Ranch Hand” was composed over a two-day span in late November of 2017.
-Since then several edits to grammar, pronoun use, and interior dialogue were made to make the piece more suitable for inclusion on ink + sky.
+Since then I have made several edits to grammar, pronoun use, and interior dialogue to make the piece more suitable for inclusion on ink + sky.

 Clad in faded blue denim and a checkered shirt, a slender ranch hand stands with one dusty boot on the lower rung of a fence that corrals a group of horses.
 While they wander under the mid-day sun their tails swish gently, discouraging flies from settling on their dappled brown and white coats.